 H-Visas are a non-immigrant visas program for those who want to work in the U.S., but don't intend on living here permanently.

-There are different forms on H-visas--depending on the industry of worker's interests--that has different specialized requirements.
+There are different forms of H-visas--depending on the industry of worker's interests--that have different specialized requirements.

 Additionally, your employer will need to properly fill out a Labor Condition Application.

 The H-1B visa is further split into four distinct types: the normal H-1B visa, the H-1B1 visa (outlined below), the H-1B2 visa for U.S. Department of Defense Employees, and the H-1B3 visa, which USCIS reserves for distinguished fashion models.

 H-2A visas are for temporary or seasonal agricultural workers from a select group of countries.
 Additionally, only H-2A certified companies may hire H-2A employees.
 However, unlike the H-1B visa, there are no special educational requirements on the employee’s part, other than qualifying for the job.

 There is no limit on the number of H-2A visas that the government may issue every year.
 However, individual companies may have limits on the number of H-2A visa holders that they can hire.

 The H-2B visa is for seasonal nonagricultural workers from certain countries.
 This can include any type of work, provided that the employer can demonstrate a regular, but not constant need for foreign workers.

 There are no educational or vocational requirements on the worker’s part.

 The H-2B visa works similarly to the H-2A visa in that it requires you to apply with a certified H2-B employer.
 However, unlike H-2A visas, there is a cap on the number of H-2B visas that the government may issue in a year.